Godless Americans March on Washington

-The Godless Americans March on Washington (GAMOW) occurred on the National Mall in Washington, DC, on November 2, 2002, with the participation of many atheists, freethinkers, agnostics and humanists.
+The Godless Americans March on Washington (GAMOW) occurred on the National Mall in Washington, DC, on November 2, 2002, with the participation of an estimated 2000-2500 atheists, agnostics, humanists, and freethinkers.
 The public cable network C-SPAN documented the event on video.

 Event timeline

 The event started at 11:00 am near the Washington Monument, led by the American Atheists' banner promoting the separation of church and state.
 About halfway down the Mall, the people were confronted by counter-protesters.
 However, they continued to proceed to the other end of the Mall in front of the Capitol.
 At 11:30 am, the rally started and featured over 20 speakers and musical entertainment.
 The rally lasted for about four hours.

 Slogans

 The event was marked by many slogans and banners on shirts, badges, etc., including "What Our Schools Need is a Moment of Science!", "Atheism is Myth-Understood!", "Secular Humanists for a Secular America" and "Citizen–Atheist–Patriot".
 The official T-shirt for the march showed a picture of the Capitol and the American flag with the statement "Free, Proud and on the Move–GODLESS AMERICANS".